Sai Shravanam

 Sai Shravanam is an Indian music producer, recording and scoring engineer.
 He is a self trained tabla player and one of the few classically trained sound engineers in the country.
 He is the owner and founder of Resound India in the city of Chennai.

 Early career

-Sai Shravanam, a child music prodigy and devotee of Sathya Sai Baba, demonstrated significant musical talent from the age of six.
-While watching a TV commercial for tea featuring tabla virtuoso Ustad Zakir Hussain, Sai Shravanam was deeply influenced by the music.
-This impact led his parents to buy him his first tabla set.
-Four years later, he was noticed by maestro Zakir Hussain.
-Early percussion lessons from Hussain and his brother, Fazal Quereshi, highlighted Shravanam's talent and provided him opportunities to work in various cross-cultural and experimental music projects with composers and artists.
+Sai Shravanam was a child music prodigy and devotee of Sathya Sai Baba.
+He demonstrated musical abilities from age six.
+While watching a TV commercial for tea featuring tabla virtuoso Ustad Zakir Hussain, Sai Shravanam was deeply influenced by the music, leading his parents to buy him his first tabla set.
+Four years later, Shravanam was noticed by maestro Zakir Hussain.
+He received early percussion lessons from Hussain and his brother, Fazal Quereshi.

 The Times of India has recognized him as a rare engineer who has focused his career on recording, archiving, and producing classical Indian music.
 Since 2004, Sai has been actively involved as a musician, sound engineer, and producer for a variety of film projects, classical music albums, documentary films, and dance theater productions.
-In the Indian film industry, Sai has collaborated extensively with renowned music composer A.R.
-Rahman, contributing to his soundtracks and participating in live performances.
+In the Indian film industry, Sai has collaborated extensively with composer A.R.
+Rahman.